 Born in Rome (Italy) in 1966, he is a member of the Italian Order of professional journalists since 1994.

-He is partner and director of the Agency Zoe of scientific and medical information based in Milan – working for several media, mostly on medicine and health, but also about science journalism, the Internet and electronic publishing.
+He is partner and director of the Agency Zoe of scientific and medical information based in Milan – working for several media, mostly on medicine and health, but also on science journalism (also through the Center for Ethics in Science and Journalism, previously Center for Ethical Science Journalism), the Internet and electronic publishing.

 In 1987, he started working part-time in the newsroom of the monthly journal of science popularization «Sapere», where he worked as junior editor until 1992.

 From 1992 to 1997 he worked as editor and writer in the weekly for medical practitioners «Tempo Medico».

 Since 1990 he contributed articles on science, health, environment and technology to several Italian outlets, including «L’Espresso», «Panorama», « la Repubblica», «la Stampa», «Il Corriere della sera», «la Nuova ecologia», «Salve», «Telèma», «Diario», «Il Sole 24 Ore», «Newton» and «Wired».

 In 1998 he started contributing news articles for the weekly medical journal «British Medical Journal», now «BMJ».